Youngstown students celebrate Black History with music, dance and poetry

-YOUNGSTOWN, Ohio (WKBN) – East High School celebrated Black History Month with performance art Thursday evening.
+YOUNGSTOWN, Ohio (WYTV) – East High School celebrated Black History Month with performance art Thursday evening.

 A choir began the tribute to black artists with “I Know Where I’ve Been” from Hairspray, which segued into “Glory” from the movie Selma.